 Whitehill & Bordon is being regenerated into a prosperous and sustainable green town.

-The Army’s Defence School of Electronic and Mechanical Engineering has had a base in the town for more than 100 years and is relocating in 2015 to Wiltshire and therefore freeing-up approximately 100 hectares of land in Whitehill & Bordon.
+The Army’s Defence School of Electronic and Mechanical Engineering has had a base in the town for more than 100 years and has relocated to Wiltshire – freeing-up approximately 100 hectares of land in Whitehill & Bordon.

 A major regeneration scheme is progressing which is proposing to deliver: